enescualexandru/url-shortener/README.md

 and password specified in the docker-compose file.

 **NOTE FOR CACHING:**  Redis cli can be accessed by `docker exec -it redis redis-cli`, then `auth {password}`(password in the docker-compose file).
-Enter `keys *` to obtain the keys values. `monitor` streams back every command processed by the Redis server.
+Enter `keys *` to list all the key entries. `monitor` streams back every command processed by the Redis server.